CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/overview.md

 ## **`exchange_received`**

 This new function **allows the exchange of tokens without actually transfering tokens in**, as the exchange is based on the change of the coins balances within the pool (see code below).
-Users of this method are dex aggregators, arbitrageurs, or other users who do not wish to grant approvals to the contract.
+Users of this method are dex aggregators, arbitrageurs, or other users who **do not wish to grant approvals to the contract**.
 They can instead send tokens directly to the contract and call `exchange_received`.

 !!!warning
     This function will revert if called on pools that contain rebasing tokens.